 Below is a list of some of those activities with a brief description.
 Click on the event title for additional information.

-This is typically held the second Saturday in November.
+This is typically held on the second Saturday in November.
 It is open to all students of active GCMTA members.
-Non-member teachers may also enter students, but will be required to pay a one-time teacher fee.
+Non-member teachers may also enter students, but will be required to pay an annual teacher fee.
 Students will perform before a judge and receive a rating and comments.
-Grades 4-12 are also competitive.
-Winners (OP) of local auditions may perform for a rating and comments, but are not eligible to win.
+Grades 4-12 are competitive.
+Winners (OPR) of local auditions may perform for a rating and comments, but are not eligible to win.
 Students must perform at this event to be considered for our March Master Class.

-Member clubs of The National Federation of Music Clubs (NFMC) hold three of these events in Gwinnett County in February.
+Member clubs of The National Federation of Music Clubs (NFMC) hold three of these events in Gwinnett County.
 Participation is open to NFMC participants.
 Preliminary registration is due in September.

 Performance day is an opportunity for piano students of GCMTA teachers to play “background music” in an authentic setting at the Gwinnett Extended Care Center in Lawrenceville.

-Held in March, local auditions are open to the students of GCMTA teachers.
+Local auditions are held in February and are open to the students of GCMTA teachers.
 Winners move on to compete at the regional level later in March, with regional winners moving on to the state auditions in April.

 GCMTA has established a scholarship program for our high school juniors and seniors.

-Entrants may perform in any medium according to the rules.
+Entrants may perform on any instrument according to the rules.